dyt811/deeplabv3plus-keras/design_diary.md

 2019-09-24T201057EST
 Time to repurpose this for Severstal competition.
 I have updated the CSV parser to export everything into 3D binary mask NPY files instead of 2D gray scale images.
 We will see how this looks.
 I am still not 100% convinced it converted properly but whatever.
 First step to go.

+2019-09-30T203015EST
+Rewrite the part to parse ground truth into 4 channel binary masks are now in the process of saving them.
+Also wrote a function to actually parse the numpy array into the gray scale images.